A Trip To Acadia

 My have-to-see location for the evening was the Bass Harbor Head Light - a small, charmingly photogenic lighthouse.
 Due to its popularity, it has been pictured in all imaginable ways and different weather conditions by hundreds of photographers.
 Still, I hoped to find my interpretation of the scene.
-I arrived in well before sunset, but the place already looked like a seabirds nesting ground: photographers were everywhere on nearby rocks.
-The high tide pushed them closer to each other limiting the choice of composition to the minimum.
-I took my time looking at the scenery and trying to visualize my composition. a bit later I won a little free patch of rock under cliffs and took a long exposure that I now enjoy so much.
+I arrived in well before sunset, but the place already looked like a nesting ground: photographers were everywhere on nearby rocks.
+The high tide pushed them closer to each other limiting the space even more.
+Only fifteen minutes later I found a little free spot under cliffs and took a long exposure that I now enjoy so much.

 My experience with hiking in the forest was quite brief, but very enjoyable.
-It happened by accident when I got confused by markings on the map, made for me by a ranger a day earlier, and stopped in the wrong parking lot.
-My goal was to find the Waterfall Bridge, but instead, I found myself on a trail, surrounded by balsam firs.
-The trees exuded a fragrant aroma that made me slow down and slowly walk among these trees and breathe the fresh air.
+It happened by accident when I got confused by notes on the map, that a ranger made a day earlier when explaining how to get to the Waterfall Bridge.
+I stopped at the wrong parking lot, took a wrong trail and, eventually, I found myself surrounded by balsam firs.
+The trees exuded a fragrant aroma that made me slow down and leisurely stroll among these and conifers and enjoy the smells in the air.

 A network of 57 miles of Carriage Roads is an excellent way to enjoy the park's woodland.
 The construction was directed and financed by John D. Rockefeller, Jr., whose primary goal was to create a system that would highlight the beauty of Mount Desert Island while staying in harmony with the environment.
 Roads repeat curves of the landscape as much as possible, but in many spots, there was a need for a bridge.
 According to the National Park Service, there are 16 stone bridges, all of a unique design.
 Some of them are very photogenic.
 I had two in mind: Hemlock and Waterfall bridges.
 I put them on my list for the time when the sky is clear, and the sun is high, hoping that the surrounding forest will diffuse the light and help with a compelling photograph.
 The Hemlock Bridge looked promising.
 The dappled light was quite pleasing, and I managed to frame a beautiful, warm scene of the place.